focusate/documentation-user/discuss/customizations/mail_activity_popover_toggle.rst

         :align: center

-In the case *Auto Schedule Next Activity* is marked in Activity Type, hitting *Mark done* will pop-up a window with *Done & Lounch Next* or *Discard* selections only:
+In the case *Auto Schedule Next Activity* is marked in Activity Type, hitting *Mark done* will pop-up a window with *Done & Launch Next* or *Discard* selections only:

 .. image:: media/activity_popover_toggle_doneandlaunchnext_only.png